B-Team-Organisation/Fantasy-Chess/documentation/Writerside/topics/Turn-Logic-Service.md

 **UML Diagram for Classes here**

 #### 1. Command Validation
-<p>The `CommandValidator` class validates that attack and movement commands follow all game rules.
-They are as follows:</p>
+The `CommandValidator` class validates that attack and movement commands follow all game rules.
+They are as follows:
+<p></p>
 <anchor id="rule1" name="rule1"></anchor>
 1. Each Character can only have one command.
 <anchor id="rule2" name="rule2"></anchor>